llmrisks/llmrisks.github.io/src/content/syllabus.md

   ones charged with leading the topic discussion, but should work closely with the leaders on the posted write-up.

-- Particpate actively in class meetings.
+- Participate actively in class meetings.
 This means being prepared to contribute by doing the assigned preparation (which will typically involve reading a few research papers, but may involve other things also) and thinking about the materials deeply to be able to